Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 ***Tasks***
 * Comprehensive review of all features and functionality
 * Create deployment documentation
-* Move app from development to production enviroment
+* Move app from development to production environment
-* Verify that app works correctly in production enviroment and all systems function as expected.
+* Verify that app works correctly in production environment and all systems function as expected.
 Resolve any deployment issues.

 # Team Meetings

-**Upcoming Meeting: September 22, 2024**
+**Upcoming Meeting: TBD**

 # Progress Summary